801

 The Problem

-If your MLRO workflow lives in spreadsheets, Outlook folders, and a £60k-a-year outsourced consultant — you're one FCA supervisory letter away from a very bad month.
-This is where most small FCA-regulated firms are stuck.
+Spreadsheets, Outlook folders and a consultant's inbox — one supervisory letter away from a very bad month.
+Where most small regulated firms are stuck.

 BWRA in 11 spreadsheets.
 PEPs in a fourth.

-Customer risk, PEP register, UBO list, sanctions hits, SAR log, G&H, third-party DD — every MLR 2017 obligation scattered across workbooks nobody version-controls.
-When the FCA asks for your 5-year evidence trail, you're flicking between FINAL_v7 and an email thread.
+Customer risk, PEP register, UBO list, sanctions hits, SAR log, G&H, third-party DD.
+Every MLR 2017 obligation scattered across workbooks nobody version-controls.
+When the regulator asks for your 5-year evidence trail, you're flicking between FINAL_v7 and an email thread.

 BWRA_2026_v11_FINAL.xlsx